Alfuroot/Pearpository/PersistenceControllerTutorial.md

-# Why creating a custom persitence controller
+# Why create a custom persitence controller

 Using auto generated code from coreData is easy but it doesn't give a lot of space to customize its code and edit functions.
 That why we decided to create our personal persistence controller.